Class of 2020 invited to participate

 Johnson also serves on the House Judiciary Committee and the House Armed Services Committee.
 He holds a Juris Doctorate from Louisiana State University Law School.

-Louisiana College will bestow honorary doctorates on Johnson, and Houston media mogul Earl Heard, who attended LC in the 1960s.
+Louisiana Christian University will bestow honorary doctorates on Johnson, and Houston media mogul Earl Heard, who attended LC in the 1960s.
 A posthumous honorary doctorate will be awarded the late Louisiana Gov. Jimmie Davis, LC Class of 1924.

 In addition, President Rick Brewer will recognize four with distinguished service awards.
 The honorees are: